ska-telescope/ska-low-mccs-pasd/docs/src/user/fndh.rst

 The health of the FNDH (Field Node Distribution Hub) is determined by two primary factors:

 1. The value of monitoring points in relation to their defined thresholds.
-2. The percentage of `smartbox-configured ports` with power control.
+2. The percentage of `smartbox-configured ports` with a fault.

 ### Threshold Evaluation